Feature Photo by jesse orrico on Unsplash

 “Everybody can be great, because anybody can serve.
 You don’t have to have a college degree to serve.
 You don’t have to make your subject and verb agree to serve.
 You only need a heart full of grace.
 A soul generated by love.” – Martin Luther King Jr.

-Throughout the United States, many people are celebrating Martin Luther King Jr Day.
+In the United States, the third Monday in January is Martin Luther King Jr. Day.
 The holiday is set to promote equal rights for all Americans and is celebrated in different ways.
 My experience with MLK Day for the past few years has been filled with volunteer opportunities.
 My school focuses on a day to serve others.
 This morning we got up early and went to a local food bank to help package kits of food for children and hygiene kits for adults.

 During the service activity, I couldn’t help but look around at the other students.
-They were giving up a part of their holiday to help others.
-The question that then filled my mind was this—can this experience volunteering benefit them in any way?
+They were giving up a part of their day off to help others.
+Beyond the intrinsic value of helping others—can volunteering benefit you in other ways?

 For this article, I want to share some of my ideas based off of personal experiences.
 There is data to back it all up, but I will let you do that research.
 My education in nonprofit management has given me ample opportunities to volunteer and lend my skills to organizations in need.
 You should be doing the same.